Teknologie Masterexamen med huvudområdet Produktionssystem, inriktning Produktionsutveckling och ledning, 120 hp

 An underlying idea of the programme is that the students are given the opportunity to connect theory with practice.
 Therefore, important parts of the programme are carried out as project assignments.
 This provides the students with possibilities to relate their theoretical understanding to the real conditions of the manufacturing industry.
 The programme is led by a management team that includes persons representing leading positions in industry, students and teachers.
 The management team ensures the relevance and quality of the programme.

-A student that has graduated from the programme is ready to take up various positions in industry, including areas such as production development, production management, production planning, or logistics.
-The student will also be prepared for doctoral studies.
+Graduates of the programme will be ready to take on various positions in the industry, within areas such as industrial engineering, production management, production planning, or logistics.
+You will also be prepared for doctoral studies.

 Preliminary list of courses.